rlenglet/openfaucet/docs/controller.rst

 The controller stub provides several asynchronous methods for request / reply operations with the datapath.
-Those methods take callables as arguments to specify callbacks to be made when the operation's reply is received or the operation times out.
+Those methods take callables as arguments to specify callbacks to be made when the operation's reply is received or when the operation times out.

 If a callable needs to get additional positional or keyword arguments in addition to the arguments passed by the protocol object, the caller